ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 The content of all leaf entries is defined as the concatenation of three byte streams:

-1. an internal hash, defined by the implementation and used for binding to data that is not revealed in receipts,
+1. an internal hash, defined by the implementation and used for binding to data that is not revealed in Receipts,

-2. a hash of internal data, defined by the implementation and used for binding to data that is revealed in receipts, and
+2. a hash of internal data, defined by the implementation and used for binding to data that is revealed in Receipts, and

 3. a hash of data that is well-defined and not implementation-specific.